-- 9. Contaminated Ditrac TP should be with fresh product immediately. a. alternated b. replaced c. repeated - 10 Ditrac TP is applied in evenly sprinkled patches.
-Approximately how much material would be applied in a 12 inch long by 6 inch wide patch? a.
-1/4 oz b.
-1/2 oz c.
+- 9. Contaminated Ditrac TP should be \\\\\ with fresh product immediately. a. alternated b. replaced c. repeated - 10 Ditrac TP is applied in evenly sprinkled patches.
+Approximately how much material would be applied in a 12 inch long by 6 inch wide patch? a. /4 oz b. /2 oz c.
 1 oz - 11.
 Ditrac TP be may be used in alleys outside if dusted into rodent bait stationsa. as often as needed b. every other month c. never

-12. The active ingredient in Ditrac TP is a. zinc phosphide b. diphacinone c. warfarin 13.
+12. The active ingredient in Ditrac TP is 12.
+The active ingredient in Ditrac TP is a. zinc phosphide b. diphacinone c. warfarin 13.
 Ditrac TP is a(n) rodenticide. a. acute b. toxic c. anti-coagulant 14.
-After treating rodent burrows on the periphery leading indoorsa. openings should be closedb. openings should be left open for re-inspection c. openings should be retreated if undisturbed and activity persists 15.
-First aid for Ditrac TP exposure, whether on the skin, ingested or inhaled. a. is the same b. is different c. involves fresh water 16.
+After treating rodent burrows on the periphery leading indoors a. openings should be closed b. openings should be left open for re-inspection c. openings should be retreated if undisturbed and activity persists 15.
+First aid for Ditrac TP exposure, whether on the skin, ingested or inhaled.a. is the sameb. is differentc. involves fresh water 16.
 An obvious sign of poisoning from Ditrac is 17.
-The Ditrac method of exposure to rodents is by a. coming into contact with the material b. by inhalation c. by ingestion 18.
+The Ditrac method of exposure to rodents is bya. coming into contact with the materialb. by inhalationc. by ingestion 18.
 May Ditrac be applied into wall voids to kill rodents? a. yes b. no c. yes, if certain explicit/limiting conditions are met 19.
-Ditrac comes in a container a. reusable container, after reconditioning b. refillable container c. nonrefillable, non-reusable container 20.
-After using/handling Ditrac, gloves a. should be replaced before the powder's next use b. outside surface should be washed before removing c. are stored in the storage compartment of the service vehicle
+Ditrac comes in a container a. reusable container, after reconditioning b. refillable container

+- c. nonrefillable, non-reusable container - - b. outside surface should be washed before removing - c. are stored in the storage compartment of the service vehicle